Circassians in Syria: Exile and resettlement

-In the first decade of the 20th century the Ottoman government facilitated a wave of Circassian resettlement to the northern Euphrates River.
+In the first decade of the 20th century, the Ottoman government facilitated a wave of Circassian resettlement to the northern Euphrates River.
 They largely left the Caucasus on their own accord, fearing forcible conversion to the Russian Orthodox Church by Czarist forces.
 A Kabardian group initially settled in Raqqa, establishing their new settlement immediately west of the Arab-dominated town.
 Funds from the provincial treasury and local contributors enabled each immigrant family to own a plot of land, a two-room house, a horse stable, two oxen and five grain sacks.
 Talustan Anzor, the leader of this Kabardian faction, acquired prestige in the Raqqa District as a noted mediator of disputes.
 Together with Manbij and Khanasser, two other towns in the Euphrates valley, the Kabardian settlements were meant to serve as a strategic ring around Raqqa where the gendarmerie could be conveniently recruited.

 In Circassian narratives of these years, there were rarely any negative words against the local Arab population, which welcomed the Circassian immigrants.
 Because of their Muslim religion, which was the dominant faith in Syria, and their arrival to the region well before the struggle for independence from the Ottomans and later the French, the Circassians played a role in the founding of the modern state of Syria and immediately became full citizens.
-However, because of the integration of a number of Circassian cavalry units in the French Army of the Levant, and particularly due to their role in quelling the Druze forces of Sultan Pasha al-Atrash during the Great Syrian Revolt (1925–27), relations with the Arab majority became somewhat tense in the early years of the republic.
+However, because of the creation of a number of Circassian cavalry units within the French Army of the Levant, and particularly due to their role in quelling the Druze forces of Sultan Pasha al-Atrash during the Great Syrian Revolt (1925–27), relations with the Arab majority became somewhat tense in the early years of the republic.
 A minority of Circassians in the Golan Heights petitioned for autonomy from Damascus during the French Mandatory years.